Contribute to MLAConnect

 The MLA News transitioned to an all-digital format in January 2017.
 MLAConnect is electronic only and has been expanded to include a wider range of content, with an improved online reader interface.

 This change will integrate all MLA-produced articles and information into a single online space where the reader is at the center of the experience and where it is easy to find content that is of interest to the individual.
-The expanded MLAConnect will integrate current MLAConnect content with content from MLA headquarter blogs and from sections or special interest groups (SIGs); for example, section newsletters or posts.
+The expanded MLAConnect will integrate current MLAConnect content with content from MLA headquarter blogs and from caucuses; for example, caucus newsletters or posts.
 It will also integrate links to the Journal of the Medical Library Association (JMLA) articles that will be published on the JMLA online platform.
-The current MLAConnect editorial structure will remain (editor-in-chief plus column editors), with an expanded list of key contributors that could include individuals from sections, SIGs, and staff.
+The current MLAConnect editorial structure will remain (editor-in-chief plus column editors), with an expanded list of key contributors that could include individuals from caucuses and staff.

-The newletter has been in print since November 1961.
+The MLA News newsletter was in print since November 1961.
 The last print edition was the November/December 2016 issue.
 The all-digital edition remains a free benefit of membership in MLA.